AndriusMa/WebService/README.md

-To build: docker-compose up --build -d
+To build for first time: docker-compose up --build -d

+To build after first time: docker build -t *your container name*

 To run: docker run -it (your_directory)_web